SeaFormer++: Squeeze-enhanced Axial Transformer for Mobile Visual Recognition: Introduction

 \section{Introduction}

 As a fundamental problem in computer vision, semantic segmentation aims to assign a semantic class label to each pixel in an image.
 Conventional methods rely on stacking local convolution kernel~\cite{long2015fully} to perceive the long-range structure information of the image.
 Since the introduction of Vision Transformers~\cite{dosovitskiy2020image}, the landscape of semantic segmentation has significantly revolutionized.
 Transformer-based approaches~\cite{zheng2021rethinking, xie2021segformer} have remarkably demonstrated the capability of global context modeling.
 However, the computational cost and memory requirement of Transformer render these methods unsuitable on mobile devices, especially for high-resolution imagery inputs.
+Following conventional wisdom of efficient operation, local/window-based attention~\cite{luong2015effective,liu2021swin,huang2021shuffle,yuan2021hrformer}, Axial attention~\cite{huang2019ccnet,ho2019axial,wang2020axial}, dynamic graph message passing~\cite{zhang2020dynamic,zhang2023dynamic} and some lightweight attention mechanisms~\cite{hou2020strip,li2021towards,li2021global,li2020improving,liu2018generating,shen2021efficient,xu2021co,cao2019gcnet,woo2018cbam,wang2020linformer,choromanski2020rethinking,chen2017rethinking,mehta2021mobilevit} are introduced.